RC2014Z80/RC2014/BASIC-Programs/Monitor/readme.txt

 M xxxx

 Modify memory starting at address xxxx.
 The address is displayed followed by the current data.
 This value may be changed.
-Enter a “.” at the end of the line to end the command.
-If you enter several values then the successive address values are changed.
-This allows several values to be entered at once.
+Enter at the end of the line to end the command.
+You can enter several values as the successive address values are changed.
+This allows successive values to be entered at once.
 All data is, of course, entered in hexadecimal notation.
 Values in hexadecimal.

 T – tabulate